GodProgrammer512/TC-CPP/README.md

-# TC_C
+# TC-CPP
-A repository for my Temperature Converter APP in C. 👍
+A repository for my Temperature Converter APP in C++. 👍